PTSD Treatment London

 Risk Factors Related To Developing PTSD

 The majority of trauma experienced in life happens within the home.
-Experncing trauma as part of a close attachment figure can increase the risk of developing PTSD or complex PTSD.
+Experiencing trauma as part of a close attachment figure can increase the risk of developing PTSD or complex PTSD.
 The number of traumatic incidents you experience in life can increase the risk of developing PTSD symptoms.
-If a single event trauma is life threatening to yourself or a loved one can increases the risk of developing symptoms.
+If a single event trauma is life threatening to yourself or a loved one it increases the risk of developing symptoms.
 Sexual trauma also carries a higher risk than some other types of trauma in someone developing PTSD symptoms.

-EMDR Therapist
+EMDR

 Trauma & Somatic Therapy Explained